Cos dEstournel Château 1a

 Cos d'Estournel 1926 91p

-Tasted in June 2022.
-Bordeaux bottling.
-Sappy with nice acidity, lively, tasty, nicely balanced, and delicate finish.
+I tasted it in June 2022.
+It is a Bordeaux bottling.
+It is sappy with nice acidity, lively, tasty, nicely balanced, and delicately finished.
 It is still alive and a pleasant one to taste.

 Cos d'Estournel 1925 93p

-Tasted in October 2015, blind, during dinner at Domaine de Chevalier.
+I tasted it blind in October 2015 during dinner at Domaine de Chevalier.
 It was a great wine bottle with truffles, remarkable elegance and finesse, and a well-balanced and pleasing length.
 There were different guesses, but they were all wrong, and when Olivier Bernard revealed that this wine was Cos d'Estournel 1925, we were amazed.
-An achievement perfectly fits the often-used phrase - "there are only great bottles, not great vintages"!
+This achievement perfectly fits the often-used phrase—"there are only great bottles, not great vintages"!

 434